bioinformaticsdotca/EPI_2023/module3.md

    - `row.names=F` include row names
    - `quote=F` if we want to include quotations around values
 ### Step3A: Differential peaks utilizing Fold change and significance - RPKM
+- We'll use another but similar approach.
+Firstly we'll preprocess our `BAM`s

 **Code:**
 ```
 ###Shell###